Archfx/XOR-FPGA/README.md

 B2 = [3.38932348]
 ```

-Based on the weight values 8-bit(signed) was selected as the word length for the Hardware architecture. all the weights were multiplied by 10 in order to convert them between 127 to -128.
+Based on the weight values, I have selected selected 8-bit(signed) as the word length for the hardware architecture. all the weights were multiplied by 10 in order to convert them between 127 to -128.
 (Multiplying this by 8 will increase the accuracy further)

 converted weights are as follows
 ```shell